-Dedicated to ensuring the success of the bioscience industry in the state of Connecticut
+Dedicated to ensuring the success of the life science industry in the state of Connecticut

-The BioCT Leadership and Board of Directors brings industry expertise, advice, and support to the Connecticut bioscience community.
+The BioCT Leadership and Board of Directors brings industry expertise, advice, and support to the Connecticut life science community.
 This team looks forward to serving as mentors and advisors to our members.

 BioCT Leadership